UNITED STATES DISTRICT COURT

 The EEP also allows attorneys to connect a laptop for presentation of evidence using PowerPoint or other presentation software.
 Attorneys MUST provide their own technical assistance in preparing the laptop evidence presentation.
 The court will not troubleshoot compatibility problems for attorneys using the EEP.

 Attorneys who wish to use courtroom audio or visual equipment at a trial or hearing are required to understand and be prepared to operate that equipment.
 Attorneys who plan to use their own electronic equipment (such as laptops) at hearing or trial must schedule time well in advance to practice and to test their equipment’s compatibility with that courtroom’s system.
-Practice time should be scheduled with the Information Technology (IT) staff listed below for a date not less than two weeks prior to the hearing or trial.
+Practice time should be scheduled with the Information Technology (IT) staff at the number listed below for a date not less than two weeks prior to the hearing or trial.

 The Court may deny the use of audio/visual equipment during a hearing or trial to attorneys who have failed to attend a practice session to confirm their equipment’s compatibility with the court’s system.